manuu1311/SeagullStory/Game/utils/Model/README.md

 This model predicts binary labels, "Yes" and "No".
 It is used to track user progress and to enable unlocking new scenarios.
 It has been fine-tuned on several datasets where the "Neutral" and "Conctradiction" labels have been merged since the difference is irrelevant (with the weights being adjusted accordingly during training).

 ## Answer processing
-We defined several key facts for progression and for unlocking new scenarios.
+I defined several key facts for progression and for unlocking new scenarios.
 Both the models accept a passage and a question, then, they output the predicted label.
 For the local model, the user question is used as 'passage', while each key fact  is used as 'question' (which is equivalent to asking: 'does the user question entail the key fact?
 If so, It means he found out about It).
 In the main model, instead, the passage is a thorough description of what happens in a specific scenario, and the question is of course the user's.